lightandsparknpo/lightandsparknpo.github.io/sponsors.md

 include-past-events: false
 include-upcoming-events: false
 use-site-title: false
+meta-description: 'We''d love to partner with some generous hearts like yourself to help put this event together and make a difference. '
+team: false

 ---
-For us to be able to pull off an event like this, we do require help from some good Samaritans like yourself.
-On this page, we’ve highlighted what we require to pull off an event like this, how can you help us with our requirements and what can we give you in return.
+For us to be able to pull off an event like this, we do require some financial help.
+On this page, we’ve highlighted what we require to put this event together, how can you help us with our requirements and what can we give you in return.

 ## What do we require?